bcgov/venting-index-widget/README.md

 ## How to contribute

-If you would like to propose a component or edit to the widget, please see our [Propose a Component](CONTRIBUTING.md) guideline.
+If you would like to propose a component or edit to the widget, please see our [Contributing](CONTRIBUTING.md) guideline.

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.